 Getting Back to Normal After a Facelift

-If you live in Plano, Frisco or anywhere in Dallas, TX, and have sagging skin on your face and around your neck, you may want to consider a facelift by Charles A. Wallace, M.D.
+If you have sagging skin on your face and around your neck, you may want to consider a facelift in Dallas, TX, by Charles A. Wallace, M.D.
 We regularly serve Frisco and Plano patients.
 The best way to learn more is by contacting us today and scheduling your consultation.